Bone broth vegetable soup with white beans, bacon, and tarragon, a comforting, warming soup for the cold days.

 - 1 small piece celeriac or 2 celery sticks

 - 1 red bell pepper

-- 1 liter/ about 4 cups good quality beef bone broth (or good regular beef broth)
+- 4 cups good quality beef bone broth or good regular beef broth, 1 liter

-- 1 heaped teaspoon dry tarragon (See note 3)
+- 1 heaped teaspoon dry tarragon Note 2

 - 1 teaspoon dry lovage

 - 1-3 tablespoons white wine vinegar to taste